babelfish-for-postgresql/babelfish_extensions/test/JDBC/README.md

 ---

-### Prepare Exec statements
+### Preparing and executing statements
 To prepare and execute query:
 ```
 prepst#!# <query> #!# <bind variables datatype, name and value groups follow, separated by '#!#' delimiter>
 ```

-To execute an already prepare query:
+To execute a prepared query:
 ```
 prepst#!#exec#!# <bind variables datatype, name and value groups follow, separated by '#!#' delimiter>
 ```